piskareviv/blog_aux_ntt_1/text/main.md

 So far we have relied on compiler generated (for known in compile-time modulo) Barrett reduction.
-To vectorize modular arithmetic we need to know at least how scalar version works, so on this step we will implement manual handling of all modular arithmetic.
+To vectorize modular arithmetic we need to know <!-- at least -->how scalar version works, so on this step we will implement manual handling of all modular arithmetic.
 I will use Montgomery reduction, because vectorized version of it performed better than vectorized version of any other reduction algorithm I tried (though there aren't many of them).